 San Francisco Suicide Prevention offers services to schools in the City of San Francisco.
 Visit the Youth Risk Reduction Program section of the website.

 San Francisco Suicide Prevention conducts suicide prevention risk reduction educational presentations to students, teachers and parents at no cost to the requesting organization.
-Contact the Youth and Outreach Manager, Sivan Adato at [email protected] or 415/984-1900 ext.102 to schedule a presentation.
+Contact the Youth Outreach & Education Manager, Sivan Adato at [email protected] or 415/984-1900 ext.102 to schedule a presentation.

 Link here for San Francisco Suicide Prevention’s post-vention guidelines after a suicide at a school.